 The computer science developers and designers of tomorrow face two major challenges:

-- work as part of multidisciplinary teams that take into account non-technical issues, be open to social sciences and the humanities to help with this task.
+work as part of multidisciplinary teams that take into account non-technical issues, be open to social sciences and the humanities to help with this task.

 On successful completion of this programme, each student is able to :

 1.demonstrate mastery of a solid body of knowledge in computer science allowing them to solve problems raised in their field of study

 This Master’s degree programme aims to provide students with advanced knowledge.
 A diversity of subjects are offered in the common curriculum and students specialise vria a major:

 2.organise and carry out the development of a computer system that meets the complex demands of a client